 Excessive ventilation and an abundance of air spaces are the leading factors why a home can never lock in warmth and sustain a comfortable indoor temperature.
-This then leads to a cycle of uncontrollable heat and cold exchange which only causes you to using more energy than necessary to strike a balanced temperature.
+This then leads to a cycle of uncontrollable heat and cold exchange which only causes you to use more energy than necessary to strike a balanced temperature.

 The good news for every Victorian household, however, is that there is a long-lasting, cost-effective, and environment-friendly remedy to this problem.
-And that is an all-home insulation.
+And that is all-home insulation.

 1. Draught Proofing

 Draughts are the invisible current of outside air finding its way into your home.
 Draughts are responsible for up to 50% of the cooling and heating energy lost in most homes.
-Draught can penetrate through openings such as the doors, windows, vents, architraves, and even through the slimmest gaps and cracks present in the many surfaces of your home.
+Draught can penetrate through openings such as the doors, windows, vents, architraves, and even though the slimmest gaps and cracks present in the many surfaces of your home.

-Draught proofing solutions do not inhibit the operation of doors, windows, fireplaces and ceiling exhaust fans, allowing you to keep your home ventilated as you please.
+Draught proofing solutions do not inhibit the operation of doors, windows, fireplaces, and ceiling exhaust fans, allowing you to keep your home ventilated as you please.